 Thorough emergency preparedness is important during severe storm weather, particularly in areas where pet owners may be forced to leave their homes.

 But what about more common thunderstorms or tornados?
-Here are five smart and simple tips from the ASPCA Animal Poison Control Center you can share with clients and adopters to make storms safer and less stressful.
+Here are five smart and simple tips from the ASPCA Animal Poison Control Center you can share with clients and adopters to make storms safer and less stressful for their companion animals.

 During severe storms it may be best to take shelter in a basement or small interior room like a bathroom.
 Make sure pets are acquainted with—and comfortable in—that area of your house and will go there with you easily if need be.